-Meka’s vast experience in insurance law matters provides her with a unique ability to responsibly advise her insurance company clients on complex coverage issues, particularly those relating to claims of bad faith.
-She works closely with in-house counsel and takes a collaborative approach to resolving disputes in a manner consistent with her clients’ interests.
+Vast experience in insurance law matters enables her to responsibly advise her insurance company clients on complex coverage issues, particularly those relating to claims of bad faith.
+Meka works closely with in-house counsel and takes a collaborative approach to resolving disputes in a manner consistent with her clients’ interests.

 Meka has been responsible for several published opinions in California, including the precedent-setting case of Rios v.
 Superior Court (mistakes of an insurance broker cannot be held against insurer) and Adams v.
 Superior Court (insurer’s notice of cancellation for non-payment is effective despite post-notice payment by insured to agent).